veronikaklimuk/veronikaklimuk/README.md

 ### About me:
 ---
-Hi there! 👋🏻

-I'm Veronika, a London-based Data Analyst, adept at transforming complex data into actionable insights and strategic guidance.

-At Wargaming, I have researched and refined the A/B testing framework, leading to a significant improvement in experimentation processes.
-My contributions, including conducting robustness analyses and implementing variance reduction techniques, have accelerated experimentation speed by 33%.
-Additionally, I've optimised the metrics calculation ETL pipeline, and supported strategic decision-making through comprehensive A/B test analyses and ad-hoc data insights.

-Currently I'm actively seeking to join a team in London or remotely in the UK to work on great products and further utilise my data analysis capabilities.
-So if you have opportunities that align with my skills, I'd love to hear from you.
+👋🏻 Hi there!
+I’m Veronika, a Product Analyst at Wise 💚

+I’m passionate about uncovering insights through data analysis, using A/B testing and statistics to drive strategic decisions and enhance products.

-Other than that, feel free to reach out to me.
-I am always eager to connect with like-minded individuals in the field.
+Feel free to reach out—I’m always eager to connect with like-minded professionals in the field.

 You can reach me via:
 - 💬 [Telegram](t.me/veronbugattiveyron)